 Vince Carter plays in the position of Guard-Forward.
 He has a weight of 215 lbs and height of 6 feet 7 inches.
 His jersey number in the NBA (National Basketball Association) has been 15.
-He played for Toronto Raptors from the 1998-99 season to the 2003-04 season.
+He played for Toronto Raptors from the 1998-99 Season to the 2003-04 season.
 He was partly with Toronto Raptors and partly with New Jersey Nets during the 2004-05 season.
-He was a member of New Jersey Nets from the 2005-06 season to the 2008-09 season.
+He was a member of New Jersey Nets from the 2005-06 Season to the 2008-09 season.

 During the 1998 NBA draft, he was chosen by Golden State Warriors in the 1st round.
 He was the 5th pick and overall 5th pick.
 In the playoffs, his free throw percentage was 0.780, 3-point field goal percentage was 0.332 and field goal percentage was 0.418.
 He piled up 1086 points, 289 rebounds, 13 personal fouls and 220 assists.

 In 2009, he was traded to Orlando Magic where he was expected to help the team with perimeter scoring.
 Carter had a season-high 48 points during a win against the New Orleans Hornets.
 Furthermore, he was able to help the team get to the Eastern Conference Finals, but they were defeated by the Boston Celtics.

 After being acquired by the Phoenix Suns in 2011, he reached his 20,00 career points making him the 37th NBA player to reach that status.
 He then signed with the Mavericks just after 1 season with the Suns.
 He became the 8th player with 1,500 three-pointers in a game against the Golden State Warriors.